04 Jan 6 Cases That Need Emergency Dental Services

 The root of the tooth, located at its base near the gum, is where the nerve endings live.
 Trauma to the nerve endings caused by force or infection results in the dislodging of the tooth.

 Dislodged teeth don’t always have to be extracted.
 General dentists are trained to reposition the tooth and set up splints if they can be saved.
 Just like bone, teeth can be fractured or broken due to trauma.
 A splint will help set the tooth in place and help it re-settle.
+If you’re interested in splints for yourself, you can access digital splints from Ortho Select, to ensure straight and lodged teeth!

 When teeth are past the point of saving, a root canal must be performed.
 Either way, the only person that can determine the extent of damage is a general dentist so it’s imperative to see one immediately if you notice wiggling teeth.